 Some good options if you’re on the go: the tip of your shoelace, the drawstring on your hoodie, or a small stick.
 If you’re not planning on sparking your joint right away, give the tip a twist to close it up.

 Step 7: Enjoy!

-Other ways to roll a joint
+Different ways to roll a joint